 For PA House District 133 (incl. the Lehigh Co. parts of Bethlehem)

-Jeanne McNeill
+State Representative Jeanne McNeill

 Jeanne McNeillJeanne McNeill was elected to serve the 133rd Legislative District in 2017.
 Although born and raised in Bethlehem, she has lived in the 133rd District for over 27 years, having raised two daughters, Kathleen and Shannon, along with her husband, the late state representative of the 133rd District Daniel McNeill.